-Worth knowing & advice
+Worth knowing & advice about trekking bike

 The 2020 test bikes are typically equipped with all the required features for road traffic and thus comply with the legal requirements.
 Apart from the bicycle lights , there must be some other things.
 A functioning brake system is essential.
 Spoke and pedal reflectors are also standard features.